Nicholas Furlong (musician): 2014–2015: Commercial recognition

 Furlong worked with 5 Seconds of Summer in 2014 for their debut self-titled album, co-writing "Everything I Didn't Say", "Social Casualty", and "Independence Day".
 Despite not being released as a single, "Everything I Didn't Say" debuted at number 24 on the Billboard Hot 100.
 The song was also featured on the band's live album LiveSOS.
 Later that year, Furlong worked with post-hardcore band Sleeping with Sirens co-writing "Kick Me", the first single off of their fourth studio album, Madness.
 The single peaked at number 23 on the Billboard Hot Rock Songs chart.
 "Kick Me" won an award for song of the year at the 2015 Alternative Press Music Awards.

-In 2015, Furlong began working with All Time Low on their sixth studio album, Future Hearts, co-writing "Runaways" and "Don't You Go".
+In 2015, Furlong began working with All Time Low on their sixth studio album Future Hearts, co-writing "Runaways" and "Don't You Go".
 The album was the highest-selling album worldwide its first week out, making it the band's highest debut ever.
 Later that year, Furlong co-wrote and co-produced "Game On", a song by Waka Flocka Flame featuring Good Charlotte, which served as the theme song of the Adam Sandler film Pixels.
 Pixels was released in 2D, 3D, and IMAX 3D on July 24, 2015.
-Furlong was also a co-writer on the Good Charlotte single, "Makeshift Love", which debuted at number nine on the Billboard Rock Charts.
+Furlong was also a co-writer on the Good Charlotte single "Makeshift Love", which debuted at number nine on the Billboard Rock chart.
 Variance Magazine claimed that 2015 was a "pivotal year" for the songwriter and producer.

-Avicii single: "The Nights"
+Avicii single "The Nights"

-In addition to co-writing the lyrics, Furlong was also the vocalist of Avicii's single "The Nights".
+Furlong co-wrote and performed vocals on Avicii's single "The Nights".
 The single premiered on the soundtrack of FIFA 15 on September 23, 2014.
 It was released on December 1, 2014, on The Days / Nights EP, alongside Avicii's prior single "The Days", and as a single in the UK on January 11, 2015.
 "The Nights" peaked at number one on the UK Dance Chart, number six on the UK Singles Chart, and number ten on the Billboard Dance/Electronic Songs chart.
+As of March 2022, the single has accumulated more than one billion streams on Spotify, making it the second most popular FIFA soundtrack song of all-time.
+Furlong sent the original idea, titled "My Father Told Me", to Arash Pournouri, Avicii's manager.
+Pournouri recognised an immediate draw to the track, saying that the song had that same sense of euphoria which characterises so much of Avicii's music.
+In an interview with Yahoo!
+Music, Pournouri said: "It made absolute sense to work on it with Nick...[Avicii and I just needed] to make it more 'us' and that's what [we] did."

-As of March 2022, the single has accumulated more than one billion streams on Spotify.
-Furlong reportedly was also responsible for reaching out to director Rory Kramer to use footage from Kramer's YouTube channel for the official music video, which has since surpassed eight-hundred million views.
+Furlong contacted filmmaker Rory Kramer to use footage from Kramer's YouTube channel for the official music video, which was released on December 15, 2014, on YouTube.
+As of February 2023, the music video has over 900 million views.